kdyfiz/BookingSystem1/simple-booking-system/user-story.md

 4. The system prevents double-booking of time slots.
 5. The system handles invalid input gracefully.
 6. Users can cancel appointments up to 24 hours in advance.
+7. The admin appointment list displays the approval status of each booking request.

 **Functional Requirements**:
 - View available time slots.